facebookresearch/ReAgent/docs/begin.md

 ## RL + Recommender Systems

 Most machine learning models in industry are *supervised*: they predict a value given a set of features (also called inputs) and labels (also called the "ground-truth").
-These models can inform us *what* will be the label given a set of features, but they don't tell us *how* to maximize some utility.
-We must define a *policy*, which takes in the outputs of these supervised models and decides which items to recommend.
+These models can inform us *what* will be the label given a set of features, but they don't tell us *how* to use this information to best achieve other goals.
+For example, in recommender systems we must define a *policy* that decides which items to recommend based on these models.

 While part of the utility is immediate (e.g. a click or a thumbs-up on a post), there are other facets of the utility that can only be measured over time such as long-term engagement.
 RL allows us to maximize these long-term benefits and balance them with the short term benefits effectively.